Evidential Trust-Aware Model Personalization in Decentralized Federated Learning for Wearable IoT: Evidential Trust-Aware Personalization

 \subsection{Adaptive Trust Thresholds}

 Trust thresholds should adapt as training progresses.
 Early in training, all models exhibit high uncertainty simply because they have not converged.
 Applying strict thresholds would reject all peers, preventing collaboration.
 As training proceeds, models accumulate evidence on their respective distributions and uncertainty decreases for in-distribution data.
-Following principles from our prior work~\cite{rangwala2025sketchguard}, we implement adaptive tightening:
+Following principles from~\cite{rangwala2025sketchguard}, we implement adaptive tightening:

-where $t$ is the current round and $T$ is the total number of rounds.
-This starts lenient (accepting peers despite high uncertainty) and gradually tightens (requiring lower uncertainty), matching the expected reduction in epistemic uncertainty as models converge on their respective data distributions.
-Optional exponential moving average smoothing reduces noise in trust scores across rounds, providing temporal stability to compatibility assessments.
+where $t$ is the current round, $T$ is the total number of rounds, $\tau_{\min}^{(0)}$ is the initial minimum trust threshold, $\gamma_{\tau} \in [0, 1]$ controls the maximum tightening amount, and $\kappa > 0$ controls the tightening rate.
+This schedule starts lenient (accepting peers despite high uncertainty) and gradually tightens (requiring lower uncertainty), matching the expected reduction in epistemic uncertainty as models converge on their respective data distributions.